Leaky Gut Diet Plan: What to Foods to Eat, Avoid for Gut Health - Dr. Axe

 What is the fastest way to treat leaky gut?
 Following a healing leaky gut syndrome diet is one of the best strategies for getting your body back on track.

-In this article, I outline specifically how a leaky gut diet works, so you can break through some of the stubborn health problems you’ve been struggling with.
+In this article, I outline specifically how a leaky gut diet works so you can break through some of the stubborn health problems you’ve been struggling with.

 What Is Leaky Gut?

 Leaky gut syndrome is a condition that affects the integrity of the gut lining, which normally serves as the barrier of the intestines.
-Also called “intestinal permeability,” it occurs when the gut wall becomes damaged, allowing compounds to enter become absorbed into the bloodstream that normally shouldn’t.
+Also called “intestinal permeability,” it occurs when the gut wall becomes damaged, allowing compounds to enter and become absorbed into the bloodstream that normally shouldn’t.

 For example, partially digested proteins and fats may seep through the intestinal lining, making their way into the bloodstream, which causes an allergic response.